microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/detect-bluekeep-related-mining.md

-# Detect suspicious RDP activity related to BlueKeep
+# Detect BlueKeep-related cryptocurrency mining

 This query was originally published in the threat analytics report, *Exploitation of CVE-2019-0708 (BlueKeep)*.